In the busy freelance world, how do you make yourself stand out from the pack and attract those clients you've always dreamed of having on your books?

 01. Find a USP

 Before you get yourself out there and flaunt your design skills, first and foremost it's important that you understand exactly what you have to offer.
-Finding a trait that differs you from others in the industry can help make you stand out in what is often a very saturated market.
+Finding a trait that makes you different to others in the industry can help make you stand out in what is often a saturated market.

 02. Be a big fish in a small pond